-Advanced CPU Core Settings

-CPU Clock Ratio, CPU Frequency, FCLK Frequency for Early Power On

-The settings above are synchronous to those under the same items on the Advanced Frequency Settings

-AVX Offset (Note)

-AVX offset is the negative offset of AVX ratio.

-→ TJ-Max Offset (Note)

-Allows you to fine-tune the TJ Max offset value.
-(Default: Auto)

-Uncore Ratio

-Allows you to set the CPU Uncore ratio.
-The adjustable range is dependent on the CPU being used.

-Uncore Frequency

-Displays the current CPU Uncore frequency.

-CPU Flex Ratio Override

-Enables or disables the CPU Flex Ratio.
+- Advanced CPU Core Settings - CPU Clock Ratio, CPU Frequency, FCLK Frequency for Early Power On The settings above are synchronous to those under the same items on the Advanced Frequency Settings menu. - AVX Offset (Note) AVX offset is the negative offset of AVX ratio.
+The set of the set - TJ-Max offsett (Note) Allows you to fine-tune the TJ Max offset value.
+(Default: Auto) - Uncore Ratio Allows you to set the CPU Uncore ratio.
+The adjustable range is dependent on the CPU being used. - Uncore Frequency Displays the current CPU Uncore frequency. - CPU Flex Ratio Override Enables or disables the CPU Flex Ratio.
 The maximum CPU clock ratio will be based on the CPU Flex Ratio Settings value if CPU Clock Ratio is set to Auto.
-(Default: Disabled)

-○ CPU Flex Ratio Settings

-Allows you to set the CPU Flex Ratio.
-The adjustable range may vary by CPU.
+(Default: Disabled) - CPU Flex Ratio Settings Allows you to set the CPU Flex Ratio.
+The adjustable range may vary by CPU. - Intel(R) Turbo Boost Technology (Note)